 Ensure staff who are required to deal with the waterpark equipment are familiar with it and receive the training they need to operate the equipment safely.
 This can be particularly challenging in a seasonal environment, but if those who are meant to carry out your maintenance plan aren't properly trained, your plan won't be very effective.

 The employees in charge of maintenance inspections should be put through a basic training program to familiarize themselves with the components of the aquatic facility.
-The most effective way to safeguard your maintenance plan is to have your maintenance team utilize a series of checklists created by the manufacturers for each piece of equipment.
+The most effective way to safeguard

 DOCUMENT AND REVIEW